 Let us start this conversation by discussing what is a GMO.

 GMO stands for “genetically modified organism” but I believe a better description is genetically engineered.
-Genetically engineering allows selected individual genes (which contain DNA) to be transplanted from one organism to another and gives them traits they normally would not have.
+Genetically engineering allows intentionally selected individual genes with a desired trait (which contain DNA) to be transplanted from one organism to another.
 Farmers and gardeners have been creating plant hybrids for as long as they have grown plants.
 Genetically engineering simply serves as a more efficient and precise method to this process.
 Scientists do not force the transplants as some may think–either the DNA crosses or it doesn’t, just like in nature.

 One comment I hear over and over is GE plants are poison and causing us to be sick.
 But when you look at the research, over 2 trillion meals have been served with absolutely no evidence of ANY ill effect from ANY GE food.
 I can go on and on and on with hundreds of statistics and research that prove GE foods are safe.
 But when you are a mom and it’s your responsibility to feed your family health and safe food, you can’t help but take notice of these accusations against GE foods.
 Emotion takes over and statistics go by the wayside.
 Here are some thoughts I believe moms feel: